3 Empowering Books for Holistic Self-Healing

 Holistic healing focuses on the mind, body, and soul.
 Through this form of healing, you need to work on all aspects of your SELF in order to fully recover.
 This topic fascinates me and I’m always looking for books that teach more about the subject.

-Here are three books I have in my own library and which I refer to often when trying to understand what is bothering me (or someone else) when they start to feel or show physical ailments of the body.
+Here are four books I have in my own library and which I refer to often when trying to understand what is bothering me (or someone else) when they start to feel or show physical ailments of the body.

 This is my “go-to” book whenever I want to look up a symptom, illness, or disease and its metaphysical cause.
 The author spent many years researching the correlation between the physical and the metaphysical.